 Who’s Eligible for the VA’s Caregiver Stipend?

 The VA’s caregiver program provides financial aid to caregivers of disabled veterans.
 To be eligible for the stipend, caregivers must be approved for the caregiver program, complete the required training, and meet the requirements for the level of care the veteran needs.
-Their PCAFC program includes a monthly stipend for Primary Family Caregivers.
+Their PCAFC program includes a monthly stipend for the Primary Family Caregiver.

 There are two levels of stipend payments: